 In 2009, football witnessed action all across Africa, where the continent hosted several tournaments throughout the year.
-South Africa is the first country that many people think of as the nation hosted the 2009 FIFA Confederations Cup.
-Egypt hosted the FIFA U-20 World Cup edition, and the tournament featured great games, ending with Ghana as champions.
+South Africa began with the 2009 FIFA Confederations Cup, and Egypt followed with the FIFA U-20 World Cup edition, where Ghana emerged as champions.

 For Switzerland, the road to Nigeria began in 2008 in Iceland as Switzerland faced the hosts as well as Norway and Ukraine.
 Switzerland started with a 2-1 victory over Iceland before two scoreless draws against Norway and Ukraine.
 Those results saw Switzerland qualify for the next phase of qualifying, the elite round of European qualifying, in second place.

 Switzerland faced tougher opposition as its next three opponents fared better during qualifying.
-Poland and Greece were previous group winners from the last stage while Slovenia eliminated hosts Russia to reach this part of the competition.
+Poland and Greece were previous group winners from the last stage, while Slovenia eliminated host Russia to reach this part of the competition.

 Switzerland had to win its group in Greece to qualify for the World Cup.
-Things were not as Switzerland trailed Greece, 1-0 until a 50th-minute goal would go a long way in determining a group winner.
-Haris Seferovic scored the goal as the match finished 1-1; two days later, Seferovic scored again, but that goal proved decisive against Poland.
+Things were not as Switzerland trailed Greece, 1-0 until a 50th-minute goal would ultimately determine a group winner.
+Haris Seferovic scored to the match finished 1-1; two days later, Seferovic scored again, but that goal proved decisive against Poland.

 Emulating the Stars from 2002

-Switzerland many not have the prestigious youth history in soccer, but the nation did win the 2002 UEFA U-17 Championship.
+Switzerland may not have the prestigious youth history in soccer, but the nation did win the 2002 UEFA U-17 Championship.
 In that tournament, future stars emerged in Tranquillo Barnetta, Philippe Senderos, and Reto Ziegler.
-In 2005, Yann Sommer would take part in this same tournament, and it would be useful six years later as one five Swiss players who were part of the 2011 UEFA U-21 Team of the Tournament.

-Switzerland looked to get out of a tricky group in Germany as it would have to face two nations yet again in the tournament in Spain and France, both having eliminated Switzerland from the tournament a year ago and reaching the tournament final as well.
+Switzerland had a tricky group in Germany as it would have to face the previous year's finalists in France and Spain.
 For Switzerland, a crucial moment came in its second match against Italy when Italy's goalkeeper Mattia Perin received a red card for his foul on Ben Khalifa.
 Switzerland capitalized on the ensuing penalty that Kofi Nimeley converted.
 Italy tied the match, but Switzerland fared better in the second half as it scored twice to win the game 3-1.